exasol/virtual-schemas/doc/development/api/scalar_functions_api.md

 ### Functions With a Common API

-The majority of functions supported by the Exasol database shares a common API syntax depending on the number of function arguments:
+The majority of the functions supported by the Exasol database shares a common API syntax depending on the number of function arguments:

 * [Functions without arguments](#functions-without-arguments);
 * [Functions with a single argument](#functions-with-a-single-argument);
 * [Functions with two or more arguments](#functions-with-two-or-more-arguments);
 * [Functions with a variable number of arguments](#functions-with-a-variable-number-of-arguments).
   Here belong a few functions, some of them are treated as a function with variable number of arguments despite the fact that actually the number of arguments is limited:
-  BIT_TO_NUM, CONCAT, DUMP, GREATEST, INSERT, INSTR, LEAST, LOCATE, REGEXP_INSTR, REGEXP_REPLACE, REGEXP_SUBSTR.
+  BIT_TO_NUM, CONCAT, DUMP, GREATEST, HASH_*, INSERT, INSTR, LEAST, LOCATE, REGEXP_INSTR, REGEXP_REPLACE, REGEXP_SUBSTR.

 Note that function names go to the `<function name>` placeholder of the API examples.